emanueljcc/crud-react-app/README.md

 2.  `npm run dev` ó `yarn dev`
 3. Ready...

-## Important: leave the .env and .env.example file for environment variables for easy deployment...
+## Important: leave the .env and .env.example file for environment variables for easy deployment.